choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-part-1.md

   end
 ```

-Instead of using a bunch of one-off gsub calls, we have specifically named reusable functions that can be applied to not just this example, but any other problem that may require text manipulation.
+Instead of using a bunch of one-use gsub calls, we have specifically named reusable functions that can be applied to not just this example, but any other problem that may require text manipulation.
+In a real app, these functions would likely be pulled out into library files for better re-use.

 What is the `Function` class in this example?
 It's a subclass of Proc!
 Ruby procs already give us deferred execution, so we'll leverage and extend it.